Move your Kentico site

 Your media library

 moved from the Media Library to a CDN with proper image processing.
-GetMedia and GetImage URLs are mapped to their CDN equivalents through redirects.
+The GetMedia and GetImage URLs that EMS and Xperience 13 hand out are mapped to their CDN equivalents through redirects.

 Your SEO signals